Spain in the 17th century: Reign of Philip IV of Spain (1621–1665)

-immense pressures of the Thirty Years' War, Olivares attempted to bureaucratically centralise administration and to extract further taxes via the Union of Arms: Catalonia revolted and was virtually annexed by France.
-Portugal reasserted its independence in 1640, with the Restoration War sparked by a Braganza claimant to the Spanish throne; and an attempt was made to separate Andalusia from Spain.
+immense pressures of the Thirty Years' War, Olivares attempted to bureaucratically centralise administration and to extract further taxes via the Union of Arms.
+Catalonia revolted and was virtually annexed by France.
+Portugal reasserted its independence in 1640, with the Restoration War sparked by John IV of Portugal, a Braganza claimant to the Spanish throne.
+An attempt was made to separate Andalusia from Spain.
 Spanish forces recovered Naples and most of Catalonia from French control but Portugal was lost permanently.
 In 1648, at the Peace of Westphalia, Spain assented to the emperor's accommodation with the German Protestants, and in 1654 it recognized the independence of the northern Netherlands.

 Reign of Charles II of Spain (1665–1700)

 During the long regency for Charles II, the last of the Spanish Habsburgs, validos milked Spain's treasury, and Spain's government operated principally as a dispenser of patronage.
 Plague, famine, floods, drought, and renewed war with France wasted the country.
-The Peace of the Pyrenees (1659) had ended fifty years of warfare with France which had achieved some minor territorial gains at the expense of the Spanish Crown.
-As part of the peace settlement, the Spanish infanta Maria Teresa, had become the wife of Louis XIV.
+The Peace of the Pyrenees, in 1659, had ended fifty years of warfare with France which had achieved some minor territorial gains at the expense of the Spanish Crown.
+As part of the peace settlement, the Spanish infanta Maria Theresa had become the wife of Louis XIV.
 However, Louis XIV, found the temptation to exploit a weakened Spain too great.
 Using Spain's failure to pay her dowry as a pretext, Louis instigated the War of Devolution (1667–68) to acquire the Spanish Netherlands in lieu of the dowry.
 Most of the European powers were ultimately involved in the wars that Louis fought in the Netherlands.

 Spanish society during the 17th century

 Spanish society in the 17th century Habsburg Spain was extremely inegalitarian.
-The nobility, being wealthier than ordinary people, also had the privilege of being exempt from taxes, which the lower classes did not have.
+The nobility, being wealthier than ordinary people, also had the privilege of being exempt from taxes.
 Spanish society associated social status with leisure and thus work was undignified for nobles.
-Even wealthy merchants invested in land, titles and juros.
+Even wealthy merchants invested in land, titles, and juros.
 Two acceptable careers for the nobility were the church and education.
 In 1620, there were 100,000 Spaniards in the clergy, by the late 17th century there were 150,000.
-Many Spaniards spent long years in universities, taking advantage of the increase in the number of universities.
+Many Spaniards spent long years in universities, taking advantage of the increase in its numbers.
 By 1660, there were about 200,000 Spaniards in the clergy and the Church owned 20% of all the land in Spain.